johansteyn/learn/bazel/02_java/README.txt

   % java -jar bazel-bin/App.jar

-Finally, it also produces a binary in:
+Finally, it also produces a binary which can be run using:

-  bazel-bin

-Which can be run using:

   % bazel-bin/App